Reducing your risk

 Starting at age 50, be screened regularly for colon cancer.
 Learn more about screening options here.
 If you have a personal or family history of cancer or colorectal polyps, or a personal history of inflammatory bowel disease, talk to your healthcare provider about being screened earlier.

 Eating a healthy diet, one that is low in fat and rich in fruits, vegetables (especially green, leafy vegetables) and whole grains, contributes to your health and your colon’s health. (see our Recipes resource for ideas).
 A daily multivitamin containing .4 mg of folic acid may also be helpful in reducing your risk.

 Regular exercise, at least 30 minutes four to five days a week, can reduce your risk.
 Even moderate exercise such as walking, gardening, or climbing supports colon health.

+Long-term smokers are more likely than nonsmokers to develop and die from colorectal cancer.
 If you use tobacco, quit.
 If you don't use tobacco, don't start.

 Use Alcohol in Moderation